 Sticking with the theme of artisan chic restaurants is Delic.
 A home-style, organic eatery by day and a funky bar by night, Delic is certainly a hotspot.
 The comfortable atmosphere makes for a perfect work zone for groups or individuals looking to make some progress while eating some yummy snacks.
 The menu is very eclectic, with options of popular dishes from around the world, a menu del dia, tasty sweets and cocktails!
 The place is located at Calle Costanilla de San Andrés, 14 (La Latina), and has varying hours throughout the week.

 This is one of the best cafes to study in Madrid among expats and international students!
-La Bicicleta, open Sunday through Monday until midnight and Thursday through Saturday until 2:30, is a can’t miss cafe located on Plaza de San Ildefonso, 9 (Chueca).
+On weekdays you are allowed to sit at La Bicicletta with your laptop to work or study.
+It is a can’t miss cafe located on Plaza de San Ildefonso, 9 (Chueca).
 La Bicicleta mixes three elements: a cafe, a workspace, and an art gallery.
-This space is really dedicated for being a worker’s paradise, with free WiFi, plenty of outlets, chargers, and lockers.
+This space is really dedicated for being a worker’s paradise, with free Wi-Fi, plenty of outlets, chargers, and lockers.
 English is spoken inside the cafe, so don’t worry about any communication barriers.
-They also have a really nice brunch!
+They also have a nice brunch!

 Located in the heart of Quevedo, 1000 Cups is a busy café, but it’s never short of space for one more thinker.
 This café features lots of open space to work from and there is the option of terrace seating in the warm summer months.
 Being a café full of books, 1000 Cups is a great place to spark new ideas.
 The Coffee is incredible, the wifi strong (once you register) and there is always water available.
 One thing to note is sitting down at a table 1000 cups charges a few cents more but it is more than worth it for the great space and peace to get work done.

 Hola Coffee is a café serving speciality coffee, featuring the perfect balance of a laid back and intimate atmosphere.
-This Café in Madrid is relaxed and easy-going but they take their coffee seriously.
-Being in the centre of Lavapies, this café can get quite packed but it is well worth the visit to enjoy some great modern music while sipping your coffee.
-If you find yourself near Plaza De España, they now offer a second location called Misión Café, with their speciality coffee, a wide range of delicious meals, and lots of space to study.
+This Café in Madrid is relaxed and easy-going, but they take their coffee seriously.
+Being in the center of Lavapies, this café can get quite packed, but it is well worth the visit to enjoy some great modern music while sipping your coffee.
+If you find yourself near Plaza De España, they now offer a second location called Misión Café, with their specialty coffee, a wide range of delicious meals, and lots of space to study.